nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 When used alongside SRI, a well-configured CSP helps mitigate several prevalent security threats:

 - **Cross-Site Scripting (XSS)**: XSS attacks allow malicious scripts to be injected into your site, potentially leading to data theft, session hijacking, or unauthorized actions.
-By restricting which scripts can run, CSP blocks these unauthorized scripts from running.
+CSP blocks unauthorized scripts by restricting which can run.
 - **Clickjacking**: This attack deceives users into interacting with hidden elements, often resulting in unintended actions like form submissions or transactions.
 CSP can prevent clickjacking by blocking your site from being embedded in iframes, a common method used in such attacks.